tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Subversion-Export

 Subversion is an open source version control system.
 Developers use Subversion to maintain current and historical versions of files such as source code, web pages, and documentation.
-This plug-in allows IBM UrbanCode Deploy to
+This plug-in allows IBM UrbanCode Deploy to checkout and export code from Subversion.

 ---